jefyelin/brev.ly/server/Readme.md

 # Brev.ly Server

 A URL shortener backend service with CSV export and CDN integration.
-This project is part of a postgraduate program at Faculdade de [Tecnologia Rocketseat](https://www.rocketseat.com.br/).
+This project is part of a postgraduate program at [Faculdade de Tecnologia Rocketseat](https://www.rocketseat.com.br/).

+---

+## Features

+- Create, delete, and list shortened links
+- Get original URLs by short code
+- Track access counts
+- Export all links as CSV (stored on Cloudflare R2)
+- OpenAPI documentation

 ---